 Accommodation should always be booked in advance, particularly during the November-to-April high season.

-* Guesthouses The most personal option, these places are often family-run, offering simpler rooms but a warm welcome.
+- Guesthouses The most personal option, these places are often family-run, offering simple rooms but a warm welcome.
 Many are called chambres d'hôtes.

-* Hotels and resorts The choice here is seemingly endless; many resorts offer all-inclusive packages and a range of activities, spas and restaurants.
+- Hotels & resorts The choice here is seemingly endless.
+Many resorts offer all-inclusive packages and a range of activities, spas and restaurants.
 Top-end resorts can be exclusive and spectacularly luxurious.

 Apartments & Villas